 6 Ways to Deal with Postpartum Hair Loss

-Remember your thick, luscious pregnancy hair?
-A few months after giving birth, all those pregnancy-gifted hairs may fall out.
-This hair loss can feel precipitous and dramatic—all of a sudden, you might spot fistfuls of hair in your drain, or strands clinging to your fingers after you run your hand through your head.
+Remember your luscious pregnancy hair?
+A few months after giving birth, that thick mane might start falling out.
+This postpartum hair loss can feel precipitous and dramatic—all of a sudden, you might spot fistfuls of hair in your drain, or strands clinging to your fingers after you run your hand through your head.

-Blame it on hormones.
-During pregnancy, estrogen increases, which typically encourages hair growth and improves texture, says Adeeti Gupta, MD, founder of Walk In GYN Care.
+Blame postpartum hair loss on hormones.
+During pregnancy, estrogen increases, which typically encourages hair growth and improves texture, Adeeti Gupta, MD, founder of Walk In GYN Care, tells Health.
 But in the postpartum period, estrogen levels drop.
 Plus, you may have vitamin deficiencies lingering from pregnancy, says Dr. Gupta.
 All these factors—along with the exhaustion that accompanies being a new parent—can lead to hair loss, she explains.

-Not all women experience postpartum hair loss, but it is quite common, says Dr. Gupta.
+Not all women experience postpartum hair loss, but it is quite common, notes Dr. Gupta.
 Fortunately, this is a totally temporary situation.
-Typically, it’ll take three to four months for the hair growth phase to cycle through, says Dr. Gupta.
-And in the meantime, there are plenty of options to help you get through this phase.
+Typically, it’ll take three to four months for the post-baby hair loss to subside and a hair growth phase to cycle through, she says.
+While you wait for your normal hair thickness to return, there are plenty of options to help you slow the hair loss or mask your thinner mane.

 Use accessories to your benefit

-Try headbands or scarves wrapped around the hairline to disguise thinning hair or baby hairs at the temples, recommends Valadez.
+Try headbands or scarves wrapped around the hairline to disguise thinning strands or baby hairs at your temples, recommends Valadez.
 “These are easy, on-the-go hairstyles for busy new moms,” she says.

 Consider a haircut

 It may sound counterintuitive, says Sheppard, but a short 'do can disguise thinning hair.
-If you’re ready for a change, try a bob, lob, or pixie cut, she recommends—with shorter hair, you’ll naturally have more volume because you’ll have removed the weight.
+If you’re ready for a change, she suggests a bob, lob, or pixie cut.
+With shorter hair, you’ll naturally have more volume.

 Be strategic with layers